25077667/cg/README.md

 ```

 ## Todo:
+- [ ] Benchmark with other famous commit message generator
 - [ ] Smarter prompt for commit message
 - [ ] Binary for Windows, Linux, and Mac
 - [ ] Tests and CI